nosas/blog/toonvision/multiclassification/article.md

 ```

 Let's break down the output.
-First, we have four columns: precision, recall, f1-score, and support.
+First, we have four columns: precision, recall, F1-score, and support.
 The first three columns are self-explanatory.
 The fourth column, "support", is the number of samples in the test set.
-These values match the values seen in our `plot_datasets_suits()` function, as seen in the figure below.
+These values match the values seen in our `plot_datasets_suits()` function, as seen in the figure's green boxes below.

 <figure class="center">
     <img src="img/dataset_suits.png" style="width:100%;"/>